cmu-mars/cmu-robotics/documents/p2-cp2.md

 innovations in the fields of fault detection, localisation and repair, including but not limited to:

-* A novel search algorithm, inspired by greedy algorithms, that reduces the cost repairing complex faults (i.e., multi-line faults) by several orders of magnitude compared to existing genetic-algorithm-based approaches.
+* A novel search algorithm, inspired by *greedy algorithms*, that reduces the cost repairing complex faults (i.e., multi-line faults) by several orders of magnitude compared to existing genetic-algorithm-based approaches.
+* The use of *targeted repair* operators and better *fix prediction* to concentrate the allocation of limited resources on likely bug fixes.
 * Automated (system-level) test generation for improving fault localisation accuracy and reducing the cost of testing.
-* The use of an online mutation analysis, using the test results of candidate patches, to learn the shape and location over the course of the search.
+* The use of an *online mutation analysis*, using the test results of candidate patches, to learn the shape and location over the course of the search.
-* Elastic, distributed repair using commodity cloud-compute services, such as Amazon EC2, Microsoft Azure, and Google Compute Engine.
+* Elastic, *distributed repair* using commodity cloud-compute services, such as Amazon EC2, Microsoft Azure, and Google Compute Engine.

 ### Research Questions